 Donald Russell displays product views within the last hour as well as within the last day:

-4. Display Limited-Time Shipping Options on Product Pages
+4. Display Limited-Time/Free Shipping Options on Product Pages

 It’s no surprise that shoppers will go to great lengths for convenient shipping options.
 In fact, 93% of shoppers are more encouraged to make a purchase if offered free shipping.